 My sheep are the focus of life here, everything revolves around them.
 Without the sheep I would have no need of Border Collies.
 It is the collies that enable me to continue breeding and raising sheep.

-It is a toss up what I enjoy more - lambing, building the relationship with my dogs and trusting to help me with everything or the training.
+It is a toss up what I enjoy more - lambing, building the relationship with my dogs and trusting them to help me with everything or the training.
 Training the dogs, yes but also helping livestock producers learn to use these amazing dogs, helping them become partners to accomplish their production goals.

 There is nothing better than seeing the natural talent in young dogs.
 A switch flips transitioning them from puppies one second to working dogs in the blink of an eye.
 With good breeding and the right rearing the dogs posess all they need.
 Our job is simply to provide the opportunity to learn and gain experience with a bit of input from us.

 It is very rewarding helping people along their lifelong journey with stock dogs.
 I often lay awake at night trying to figure out how to get them to the next step in a never ending walk with their dog.
 After tons of work together I witness those AAHH moments when they get another critical piece of the puzzle that will have a profound impact on their relationship with their dog and their work together.